shikharg3/BPM/README.md

 # Auto BPM
 This tiny script opens bronze packs automatically, until you stop it.
+Support [twitter](https://twitter.com/shikhargupta10)

 # NOTE
 I created this script only for myself.
 This was not intended to be released to the public.
 There ~~might~~ *will* be bugs.
 This script has only been tested on Mac OSX.